Working With Any Number of Futures

 Listing 17-21: Using race to get the result of whichever future finishes first

-Recall from Our First Async Program that at each await point, Rust gives a runtime a chance to pause the task and switch to another one if the future being awaited is not ready.
+Recall from Our First Async Program that at each await point, Rust gives a runtime a chance to pause the task and switch to another one if the future being awaited isn’t ready.
 The inverse is also true: Rust only pauses async blocks and hands control back to a runtime at an await point.
 Everything between await points is synchronous.

 That means if you do a bunch of work in an async block without an await point, that future will block any other futures from making progress.
 You may sometimes hear this referred to as one future starving other futures.
 In some cases, that may not be a big deal.
-However, if you are doing some kind of expensive setup or long-running work, or if you have a future which will keep doing some particular task indefinitely, you will need to think about when and where to hand control back to the runtime.
+However, if you are doing some kind of expensive setup or long-running work, or if you have a future which will keep doing some particular task indefinitely, you’ll need to think about when and where to hand control back to the runtime.

 By the same token, if you have long-running blocking operations, async can be a useful tool for providing ways for different parts of the program to relate to each other.